configcat-labs/feature-flags-in-nuxtjs-sample/README.md

 # feature-flags-in-nuxtjs-sample
-This is a companion repo for [How to set up and use feature flags in a Nuxt.js Application]('https://configcat.com')
+This is a companion repo for **How to set up and use Feature Flags in a Nuxt.js Application**

 ## About this sample app

-This app is a fictional movie app called **AcmeTV Shows** built with the Nuxt.js framework.
+This app is a fictional movie app called **AcmeTV Shows** built with the Nuxt.js framework

  Here is what it looks like: